 Email Autoresponders / Out-of-Office replies

-It is simple and quick to set up an email autoresponse that lasts for the duration of your travels and helps to manage expectations about your ability to be contacted during that time.
+It is simple and quick to set up an email autoresponse that lasts for the duration of your travels.
+This helps to manage expectations about your ability to be contacted during that time.
 Mine include contact details for the people I have arranged to cover my practice during my time away and a specific date after which I expect to have returned and have the capacity to reply to emails.

 Of course, you might choose to check your email while you are away and you might choose to respond to urgent queries as well.
 For the recipient that will be considered a bonus as they will have seen your autoresponse message and accepted they won’t hear back until you return.
 It also gives the sender the opportunity to contact someone else if their query is truly an emergency and that is usually much preferred to wondering if they will hear back from you.